CMPT-276-SUMMER-2025/final-project-21-spring/README.md

 Key features include a smart favorites system that persists across sessions, tag-based filtering for easy activity discovery, and detailed weather forecasts with practical outfit suggestions.
 The responsive design ensures a seamless experience across all devices.

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📞 Support

-Visit the Help page in the app or refer to the documentation for detailed usage instructions.

-## 📱 Screenshots

-_Add screenshots of your app here to showcase the UI_

 ## 🔮 Future Enhancements